AlexeyMatveev686/office-js-api/Word/ApiTextForm/Methods/SetMultiline.md

 ## Example

-This example specifies if the text field should be miltiline.
+This example specifies if the text field should be multiline.

 ```javascript
 builder.CreateFile("docx");